 - What happens after the surgery?

 After surgery, dogs are kept on crate rest for a specified time—generally four to six weeks—to allow for healing.
 During this time, the owner needs to be patient and committed to caring for the dog.
 Most care can be done three to four times a day, taking about 20 minutes each time.

-Intervertebral disk disease (IVDD) occurs primarily in chondrodystrophic dog breeds (breeds with short legs and a long body); these include Dachsund, Bulldog, Corgi, Pug, French Bulldog, Bassett Hound, Pekinese, Lhasa Apso, Shih Tzu, Beagle and Poodle.
+IVDD occurs primarily in chondrodystrophic dog breeds (breeds with short legs and a long body); these include Dachshund, Bulldog, Corgi, Pug, French Bulldog, Basset Hound, Pekingese, Lhasa Apso, Shih Tzu, Beagle and Poodle.

 Your dog may become quieter than normal, and reluctant to play or to jump on and off the furniture.
 You may think his stomach hurts, since pain is transferred from the back to the abdomen.
 He may wince or yelp when touched.
 Lameness or a change in gait, stiffness in the back, and lack of coordination can all be indications of a problem.
 As soon as you’re aware of the problem, see your veterinarian.
 Speedy diagnosis and treatment is critical.

 - Is there anything I can do to prevent my dog from getting IVDD?